-Amber list: What are the new rules for holidays and which countries are on it?
+Amber list: What are the rules for holidays and which countries are on it?

 Previously, anyone who returned from an amber list destination had to self-isolate for 10 days after coming back to the UK.

-It meant some of the most viable holiday destinations, such as mainland Spain, Greece and France, were effectively impossible to travel to unless tourists had the ability to shut themselves away for more than a week.
+It meant some of the most viable holiday destinations, such as mainland Spain and Greece, were effectively impossible to travel to unless tourists had the ability to shut themselves away for more than a week.

 What is the amber list?